DardelHMB/dardelhmb.github.io/docs/home.md

 ### IMPORTANT NOTE
 This guide requires that your System Settings and System Updater apps are intact and usable.
 It cannot fix hardware failure (such as a dead Hynix MLC.)
 For that, I recommend you check out [Lazr's guide](https://lazr1026.github.io/unbrick/#/) on doing a full unbrick if this does not work for you.
-You should have a NAND backup, including MLC.
-If you don't, make one
+Preferably, you should have a full MLC included backup made while the console was still working.
+This can be used to restore the System Settings and System Updater apps if needed.
+If you don't have one, you should make one **right now** (this will need access to the Payloadloader/HBL so if you don't have such access you'll have to do without.

 ### Disclaimer:
 I am not responsible if you further damage your Wii U following this guide.
 Be sure to follow all instructions EXACTLY and to read CAREFULLY.
 By using this guide you agree that I am NOT responsible for any further damages done to your Wii U with this guide.